melo/docker-perl-alt/README.md

 All images are based on Alpine and Perl images and include:

 * [perl](https://metacpan.org/release/perl):
-  * on Alpine images, we use the system Perl, on 3.17 it is 5.36.0;
+  * on Alpine images, we use the system `perl`:
+    * 3.9: perl 5.26.3 -- not recommended, we keep it for backward compatibility with some old builds, and will be removed soon;
+    * 3.18: perl 5.36.1;
+    * edge: perl 5.38.0.
-  * on Perl-images, currently 5.36.
+  * on Perl-images, currently 5.38.0.
 * [cpanm](https://metacpan.org/release/App-cpanminus);
 * [Carton](https://metacpan.org/release/Carton);
 * [App::cpm](https://metacpan.org/release/App-cpm).